movestore/Template_R_Function_App/developer_README.md

 - get an overview with the help of the [user manual](https://docs.moveapps.org/#/create_app)
 - files needed for your app:
-  - your app codes goes to `./RFunction.R`
+  - your app code goes to `./RFunction.R`
   - setup your app arguments and your environment by adjusting `./appspec.json`
   - the documentation of your app goes to `./README.md`
 - to run and test your app code locally in a simulated MoveApps environment adjust and execute the file `./co-pilot-sdk.R`